min2ha/ukwa-site/content/target/81458/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: I won't prop up Theresa May's dogs dinner of a Brexit plan

 Labour MP Rachel Reeves argues that her constituents voted to leave, but what May was offering would make them and the whole of the UK far worse off.
 Calls for a people’s vote.